EpicBrainUser/python-booklet/python_booklet.typ

 Here's how it works:

-You use the `if` keyword followed by a condition that returns a boolean value or has a truthy value, and if it evaluates to True, then the code in the indented block runs.\
+You use the `if` keyword followed by a condition that returns a #gls("bool") or has a truthy value, and if it evaluates to True, then the code in the indented block runs.\

 Let's see an example:
 ```python